 He’s the master puppeteer pulling the strings behind the First Order – the modern incarnation of the Galactic Empire, essentially – and prefers to command his troops from afar.
 That’s a strategy we saw unfold in The Force Awakens, when Snoke relayed instructions via a floor-to-ceiling hologram.
-Turns out Andy Serkis’ strangely humanoid and bloody well unsightly alien has been housed up in his Mega Star Destroyer, the Supremacy, all along, but all involved have assured fans that Snoke will have a much more prominent role to play in Star Wars: The Last Jedi come December.
+Turns out Andy Serkis’ strangely humanoid and bloody well unsightly alien has been housed up in his Mega Star Destroyer, the Supremacy, all along, but everyone involved in the film has assured us that Snoke will have a much more prominent role to play in Star Wars: The Last Jedi come December.

 How exactly he’ll factor into things is still unknown, but thanks to a new tie-in book, we have some details concerning the powers that the big bad will wield.
 Though it’s been strongly hinted at in the past that he’s Force-sensitive, we’ve now got confirmation that Snoke is indeed able to use the Force and as such, will have the ability to telekinetically throw and choke people, with telepathy also listed as one of his strengths.
 Given all this, it’s not hard to see how he was able to lure Ben Solo to the Dark Side.